Website Privacy Statement

 Who is my information shared with?

 When participating in an online action on ACWW’s website, your contact details may be seen by the target of your action.
 For example, Corporations and Governments which receive web, e-mail or fax communications via an online action on our website, could respond to your personal e-mail or physical address if you have provided these.
 These bodies also have obligations under current Data Protection laws.
-If you believe your personal information has been incorrectly gathered or disclosed by one of our targets as a result of participating in a ACWW action online, please contact ACWW campaigns.
+If you believe your personal information has been incorrectly gathered or disclosed by one of our targets as a result of participating in an ACWW action online, please contact ACWW.

 How can I change my personal contact details or stop receiving materials from ACWW?

 ACWW is working on ways to make it easier for you to review and correct the information it keeps about you.
 In the meantime, if you inform us of changes to your details, or if you want ACWW to stop sending you certain, or all, communications, we will amend your details as necessary.
+You have the right to have your personal data and details deleted from our systems, and to object to any communications you receive from us.
+If you have any concerns or want to adjust your communications preferences, please contact us as soon as possible by email to info @ acww.org.uk, telephone us on +44 (0)20 7799 3875 or in writing to ACWW, A04 Parkhall, 40 Martell Road, London SE21 8EN.

 ACWW will occasionally provide you with the opportunity to opt in to receiving certain types of communication.
-If you are already receiving such communication, you do not need to opt-in again as your existing preference will persist until you provide explicit instruction that you want to opt out.

 How can I see what information ACWW holds about me?